iamalisajid/github-actions/github-asana/README.md

 # Github-Asana action

-This action integrates asana with the github.
+This action integrates asana with github.

 ### Prerequisites